sst/sst/www/docs/packages/resources.md

 ### `srcPath`

-The source directory where the entry point file is located.
+The source directory where the handler file is located.
 If the `bundle` option is turned off, SST zips up the entire `srcPath` directory and uses it as the Lambda function package.

 Defaults to `""`, the project root.